ballerina-platform/ballerina-dev-website/swan-lake/learn/deployment/code-to-cloud/code-to-cloud-samples.md

 ### Generating the Artifacts

 Execute the `bal build --cloud=k8s` command to build the Ballerina package and you view the output below.
-Optionally, the build option can be added to `Ballerina.toml` file as below.
+Optionally, the build option can be added to the `Ballerina.toml` file as below.

 ```toml
 [build-options]